Heylosky/cdgOutboundWriter/README.md

-Hello everyone,
-This is part of CDG processors.
-We called this part DB writer which will help you gather sms from message queue and writer to database.
+Hello, this is part of CDG outbound processors.
+We called this part outbound writer which will help you gather sms from message queue and write to database.